enessari/EMEARoster/README.md

 git clone https://github.com/faisaltheparttimecoder/EMEARoster.git
 ```

-+ Install all the requirements
++ Install all the requirements ( best if you can created a VirtualEnv )

 ```
 pip install -r requirements.txt